MolSSI/QCFractalDashboard/README.md

 The server runs Flask on Passenger and Apache, or can run flask testing server.

-### Install the SEAMM dashboard
+### Install the QCA dashboard

-This repository has a Makefile included to help install the SEAMM dashboard.
+This repository has a Makefile included to help install the QCA dashboard.
 First, you must create the `conda` environment and install the necessary Javascript packages.

-To create the seamm dashboard environment and install the necessary packages, type
+To create the qca dashboard environment and install the necessary packages, type

 ~~~bash
 $ make environment